Ikura Kushida

 Ikura Kushida (櫛田 育良, Kushida Ikura) is a Japanese figure skater.
+With ice dance partner, Koshiro Shimada, she is the 2025–26 Japanese national silver medalist.

-She is the 2022 JGP Czech Republic bronze medalist, the 2023–24 Japan Junior silver medalist, and the 2024–25 Japan Junior bronze medalist.
+As a singles skater, she is the 2022 JGP Czech Republic bronze medalist, the 2023–24 Japan Junior silver medalist, and the 2024–25 Japan Junior bronze medalist.

 Personal life

 Kushida was born on 29 October, 2007 in Aichi, Japan.
 Apart from figure skating, she also enjoys creative dancing.

-She is currently a student at Chukyo University Senior High School.
+She attended Chukyo University Senior High School before enrolling in the School of Health and Sport Sciences at Chukyo University in 2026.